jli0108/quantum-diff-eq-ham-ebd/README.md

 # pde-project

-Project for solving PDEs on analog quantum simulators.
+Project for solving PDEs on quantum computers.